vetux/weasel/README.md

 # Weasel

-A gui process manager for linux.
+A process manager library for linux with a qt frontend.

 ## Building